List of Cars characters: Sheriff

 Sheriff (voiced by Michael Wallis) is a 1949 Mercury Eight police car.
 Sheriff is painted in classic black and white with a single red light dome, two sirens, and curb feelers.
-Sheriff was the first resident of Radiator Springs to appear in Cars and the first to meet Lightning.
+Sheriff was the first resident of Radiator Springs to appear in Cars and the first to meet Lightning during the incident that damaged a road.

 Sheriff reappears in Cars 2, seeing Lightning and his race-crew off to the World Grand Prix.
 During the climax of the film, Sheriff arrives with the other Radiator Springs residents as new members of Lightning's pit crew in England, and is informed by Mater of the Lemons cars' plot to kill Lightning in order to turn all vehicles in the world against alternative fuel and rely on gasoline for profit.
 He does help in the arresting in some of the Lemons.

 Sheriff returns as a supporting character in Cars 3.